toushik018/assignment2/Readme.md

 #### For Development:

-Run the application in development mode with automatic restarts on file changes:
+Run the application in development mode with automatic restarts on file changes using ts-node-dev:

 ```bash
 npm run dev